-This way you can sort your emails as they come in or create a new rule later.
-This is much better than creating a new outlook account because you get the same name and still get to keep your old account.
+This way, you can sort your emails as they come in or create a new rule later.
+It is much better than creating a new outlook account because you get the same name and still get to keep your old account.

 Using Your Alias :

-- To send email messages from this alias, click on your address (above the To line in the message) and select your alias from the list.
+- To send email messages from this alias, click on your address (above the To line in the message).
+Then select your alias from the list.